You are using an outdated browser.

 Left: artwork by the author, damaged and buried beneath debris after Helene.
 Right: the author with the same piece of artwork in her studio earlier this year.

-While the flood waters thundered through innumerable small towns like bulls through the streets of Pamplona, I was blissfully unaware of all the loss.
+While the floodwaters thundered through innumerable small towns like bulls through the streets of Pamplona, I was blissfully unaware of all the loss.
 On Friday morning, I woke up, checked the house for damage, and only finding the power out, set about my morning routine.
 As I looked out the kitchen window while making breakfast, I heard a time-bending crack and saw a large pine plummet toward me, its branches kissing the front door as it narrowly missed crushing the house.
-Shortly after, another tree fall atop her downed comrade.
+Shortly after, another tree fell atop her downed comrade.

-I responded to a few texts asking if I was okay and then went to assess the outside world.
-The street was crisscrossed with fallen trees, powerlines decorating the ground like discarded birthday streamers.
+I responded to a few texts asking if I was OK and then went to assess the outside world.
+The street was crisscrossed with fallen trees, power lines decorating the ground like discarded birthday streamers.
 I started to make my way around the neighborhood, vaulting over logs and going into neighbor’s yards when the pavement was impassable.
 The next time I looked at my phone, it had no service.
 I wondered how my art studio was.
 I knew the building was close to the river but hoped it was far enough away to escape serious damage.
 Without cell service and with all roads blocked, I had no way to find out.

 Slowly, news seeped in—surprisingly accurate despite the widespread lack of service.
 I heard the whole city was without power, water, or service.
-(True).
+(True.)
 I heard that our part of town, which was lucky enough to still have running water under a boil-water advisory, would soon lose it.
-(It did).
+(It did.)
 I heard Biltmore Village was in ruins.
 (It was.)
 I heard Swannanoa was swept away.
 (Tragically correct.)
 I heard the whole arts district, home to my studio, was underwater.
 It was hard to wrap my head around.
 I didn’t want to believe it.

 After two and a half days, volunteers cut a narrow, yet passable, path out of the neighborhood.
 After three days, I ran out of fuel from my backpacking supplies and could no longer boil water.
 Friends in a nearby area told me they had power and (unfathomably) potable water, while a cousin in Charlotte offered her extra room.
 I packed up my car, unsure whether I’d actually leave, and first tried to get to my studio.
 The roads were blocked.
-So I turned around and drove down the mud-streaked streets, underneath dark traffic lights which dangled in the air like forgotten ephemera, to my friends’ house.
+So I turned around and drove down the mud-streaked streets, underneath dark traffic lights that dangled in the air like forgotten ephemera, to my friends’ house.
 On their side of town, things felt shockingly normal.
 I got to their house, and finally, somewhere “safe,” I cried.

 The next day, I left for my cousin’s place.
 I felt guilty, like I was abandoning my home in its most terrible time of need.
 But by leaving, I was also one less person taking up limited water resources and adding to long lines for food, gas, and ATMs.
 I would also be able to buy and send supplies and figure out how to help when I returned on weekends.